GazzolaLab/PyElastica/CONTRIBUTING.md

 Also, you might find `TODO` or `FIXME` marks in various places in the code with brief descriptions.

 * [Beginner issues][beginner] - issues that should only require a few lines of code, and a test or two.
 * [Help wanted issues][help-wanted] - issues which should be a bit more involved and might need some discussion.
+You might need more in-depth understanding of the theory and implementation to resolve issues with this tag.

 Once you find the issue that you are interested in, please leave a comment that you would like to resolve the issue.
 If you leave some questions in the comment, we will provide more detailed descriptions.

+You are also welcomed to help us pushing this project further.
+Please don't hesitate improving documentation or code-coverage.

 ### Side projects

 We also have many related projects in separate repositories that utilize the PyElastica as a core library.
+Since the package is often used for research purpose, many on-going projects are typically not published.
+If you are interested in hearing more, please contact one of our the maintainer.

 ### Pull requests